Posted on Friday May 30, 2025

 Everard Read Gallery - CIRCA CT

-The Cape Town extension of South Africa’s oldest commercial gallery, Everard Read CIRCA, is a stylish, light-filled space showcasing top contemporary and modern artists.
-From bronze sculpture to large-scale canvases, the gallery maintains a sophisticated aesthetic; ideal for collectors and those exploring art galleries in Cape Town for the first time.
+The Cape Town extension of South Africa’s oldest commercial gallery, Everard Read CIRCA provides a stylish, light-filled environment next to the harbor.
+The venue showcases premier modern artists, ranging from striking bronze sculptures to monumental canvases.
+The gallery maintains a highly sophisticated aesthetic, making it ideal for seasoned collectors and first-time art browsers exploring art galleries in Cape Town.

 Where?
 3 Portswood Rd, V&A Waterfront (9 km from Ocean View House)